teadetime/softdesFinal/index.md

 ## The Future
 We tried to design our program and data structures in a way that could be expanded and moved to potentially other colleges.
 Whether this is practical is an entirely different matter.
 Olin has a very unique set of requirements but with little adaptation this could be applied to other school's courses and majors.
 Development is going to pause on this project as we have other responsibilities at the moment.

-## Usage and Implementation information
+## Implementation information and usage
+For a usage guide please refer to the [Readme](/README.md)
+TODO:
 Code doesn’t tell a story by itself.
 Use more effective methods such as flowcharts and architectural, class, or sequence diagrams to explain how your code works.
 You could consider including or linking to snippets of code to highlight a particularly crucial segment.
 ```py
 def clean_course_list(self, course_lst, semester=None):